Omari Hardwick

-Omari Latif Hardwick (born January 9, 1974) is an American actor known for his starring role as James "Ghost" St. Patrick, the protagonist of Starz's Power and his role as Vanderohe in Zack Snyder's Army of the Dead (2021).
-He is also known for his roles in Saved and Dark Blue, in Spike Lee's Miracle at St. Anna (2008), Kick-Ass (2010), Tyler Perry's For Colored Girls (2010) and as Andre in BET Network's Being Mary Jane.
+Omari Latif Hardwick (born January 9, 1974) is an American actor known for his starring role as James St. Patrick / Ghost, the protagonist of Starz's Power and his role as Vanderohe in Zack Snyder's Army of the Dead (2021).
+He is also known for his roles in Saved and Dark Blue, in Spike Lee's Miracle at St. Anna (2008), Kick-Ass (2010), Tyler Perry's For Colored Girls (2010), and as Andre in BET Network's Being Mary Jane.

+Hardwick earned a 2025 Grammy Award for Best Spoken Word Poetry Album nomination for the album Concrete & Whiskey Act II Part 1: A Bourbon 30 Series.
+For the 2026 Grammy Awards, he got a nomination for his album Pages for the Best Spoken Word Poetry Album.

 Early life and education

 Hardwick was born in Savannah, Georgia, the son of Joyce and Clifford Hardwick III, an attorney.
+He is one of four siblings.
 Growing up in Decatur, Georgia, Hardwick wrote poetry on a regular basis, and participated in many sports.
-For high school he attended Marist School in Brookhaven, Georgia where he played baseball, basketball and football and attended University of Georgia on a football scholarship.
-Even though he was a star on the field, Hardwick continued in acting and poetry, and thus minored in theater.
+In high school, he attended Marist School in Brookhaven, Georgia, where he played baseball, basketball and football.
+He later enrolled at the University of Georgia on a football scholarship.
+Hardwick continued acting and writing poetry, minoring in theater.
+In 1996, he pledged and became a member of the Zeta Pi chapter of Alpha Phi Alpha fraternity.